mambawopieman/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, readable, and maintainable code first.
 Optimize only when necessary, after profiling and identifying actual bottlenecks."

 This quote by computer scientist Donald Knuth reminds us that trying to optimize code too early in the development process can lead to unnecessary complexity and potential bugs.
 It's more efficient to write good quality code initially and improve performance where data shows it's truly needed.

+# 2024-01-22
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first.
+Optimize only when necessary and after profiling.
+Understand that readability counts and over-engineering for hypothetical performance gains can lead to more problems than it solves."

+In essence, this quote from computer scientist Donald Knuth reminds us that while efficiency is important in programming, it should not come at the cost of clarity and simplicity until there's concrete evidence that a section of code requires optimization.